Other weather pages: January • February • March • April • May • June • July • August • September • November • December

 If skies are cloudy, nights can be surprisingly mild in October, with temperatures of 9-11 degrees fairly typical and the thermometer sometimes nudging higher.
 Notable in this respect were 2005 and 2006, when night time temperatures were 15 or 16 degrees even at the end of the month, and 2022 when they were largely in the 12 to 14 degree range even in the second half.

 Equally, this is the first month when really cold nights are also possible, with temperatures down to the low single figures.
-This is usually associated with high pressure bringing winds from the north, as in 2010 when high pressure to the south west brought north westerly winds from the 14th to the 22nd, and then a high over the UK produced north easterly air flows from 23 to 26 October.
-On several days from 17 October onwards this produced an overnight temperature of just 3 degrees, with the temperature dipping as low as one degree on 21 and 25 October.
+This is usually associated with high pressure bringing winds from the north, as in 2010 when several days from 17 October had an overnight temperature of just 3 degrees, and the thermometer dipped as low as one degree on 21 and 25 October.

 A gloomy half light